Thursday, December 31, 2015

 I don’t know how, logistically, this would work, but someone needs to put the Fourth Amendment out of its misery.
 Actually, it’s too late for that.
 It is already dead.
 We just need to bury it and quit talking about it as if it still exists.

 I’ve been down this road before, but let’s briefly recap.
-Assume the police believe that you smoked pot in your home, or possessed a medication that wasn’t prescribed to you, or visited an illegal website from your computer, or owned a pornographic video to which a child was exposed, etc. Further assume the police claim their belief is based on “probable cause” (e.g., an accusation by your neighbor that he smelled pot smoke coming from your apartment, an accusation by your kid’s friend that he saw “naked people” on your TV when he slept over, etc.).
+Assume the police believe that you smoked pot in your home, or possessed a medication that wasn’t prescribed to you, or visited an illegal website from your computer, or owned an adult pornographic video to which a child was exposed, etc. Further assume the police claim their belief is based on “probable cause” (e.g., an accusation by your neighbor that he smelled pot smoke coming from your apartment, an accusation by your kid’s friend that he saw “naked people” on your TV when he slept over, etc.).

-Sunday, January 18, 2015
+Monday, January 19, 2015

 Another gem from the state bar